fameteor/specs/README.md

 # specs

+## Labels

+- order elements in a label
+- give specific comment for elements in a label

+## DOC viewer

+- add a link to persons in the title of DOC type "Acte notariés" for "contrats de mariage" notamment.
+For example, if no "title" look for links in persons.
+- add a type to "actes notariés" : contrat de mariage, inventaire après décès ...

 ## PERS viewer

 - Put a linkFilter function on the link : if linkFilter(pers) === true => no link or a `noLinkWhen` object : `{"sexe":"M"}`